 59. This CSP outcome is aligned with strategic priority 1 of the UNSDCF (wellbeing and equal access to opportunities) and direct outcome 3 (food security and nutrition/crisis).

-- 60. CSP outcome 1 will be achieved through output 1. - Output 1: Crisis-affected populations receive adequate and timely humanitarian assistance that meets their basic food, anticipatory, and early recovery needs.
+- 60. CSP outcome 1 will be achieved through output 1. - Output 1: Crisis-affected populations have access to nutritious food and cash-based assistance and services to meet their urgent needs.